kubeflow/community/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment include:

+* Doing research first and then asking clear and precise questions.
-* Using welcoming and inclusive language
+* Using clear, direct and non-insulting language
-* Being respectful of differing viewpoints and experiences
+* Being aware of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
-* Showing empathy towards other community members
+* Trying to understand the other persons perspective

 Examples of unacceptable behavior by participants include: